 We know that almost 90 percent of corn in the United States is genetically modified, so does that mean that products with cornstarch should be avoided?
-And you may be asking yourself “is cornstarch gluten-free?”
+You also may be asking yourself, “Is cornstarch gluten-free?”
 If so, you’re not alone — but don’t worry, I have all of the answers you need about cornstarch right here — including the answer to the question is cornstarch gluten-free.

 Cornstarch is indeed made from corn, and although the nutritional value of corn is worth noting, cornstarch doesn’t actually contain many nutrients at all.
 It’s a processed starch that’s commonly used as a thickener in cooking or even as a cleaning agent.

 Is Cornstarch Gluten-Free?
-(And Other Questions)

 Originally, cornstarch was used to starch laundry and for other household tasks, but eventually it was used to make desserts, like custards, creams and puddings.
-Cornstarch is also used for household and industrial purposes.
+It is also used for household and industrial purposes.

 Corn has three parts: the hull, which is the outer part; the germ, which is often used for animal feed or to make oil; and the endosperm, which contains protein and starch.
-To make cornstarch, the outside shells are removed from the corn kernels and the endosperms are ground into a gritty, white powder.
+To make cornstarch, the outside shells are removed from the corn kernels, and the endosperms are ground into a gritty, white powder.
 This refining process requires specialized equipment that’s used to extract the starch from the kernel and remove the protein from the starch so it’s pure.
-(1)

 - Is cornstarch vegan?
 Not only is cornstarch gluten-free, but yes, it’s vegan because it’s not made with any animal products.
 In fact, some people on a vegan diet use cornstarch and water as an egg substitute when cooking and baking.
 You can combine one tablespoon of non-GMO cornstarch with three tablespoons of warm water to get the same consistency as an egg.

 - Is cornstarch Paleo?
 Cornstarch wouldn’t be considered Paleo-friendly because it’s pure carbohydrates and doesn’t contain many nutrients.
-Although cornstarch is usually present in small amounts when it’s used in recipes as a thickener, it’s highly processed, and unless you buy GMO-free products, it’s genetically modified too.
+Although it is usually present in small amounts when it’s used in recipes as a thickener, it’s highly processed, and unless you buy GMO-free products, it’s genetically modified too.

 - Is cornstarch bad for you?
 Cornstarch is a processed starch, and it only contains calories and carbohydrates — no protein, sugars, fiber, vitamins or minerals.
 So the answer to this question is that it may not be bad for you in small amounts, but it’s certainly not good for you.
-Cornstarch also goes through an extraction process that usually involves very high temperatures and harsh chemicals, and unless you buy GMO-free cornstarch, it’s been modified in a way that doesn’t occur naturally.
+It also goes through an extraction process that usually involves very high temperatures and harsh chemicals, and unless you buy GMO-free cornstarch, it’s been modified in a way that doesn’t occur naturally.

 - What are some cornstarch substitutes?
 If you typically use cornstarch as a thickening agent and you’re looking for a healthier alternative, try arrowroot instead.
 Unlike cornstarch, arrowroot contains fewer calories and carbohydrates, and it actually provides protein, vitamins and minerals — such as potassium, iron, magnesium, B vitamins and vitamin C. Plus, arrowroot is also gluten-free.
 Another cornstarch alternative is tapioca flour, which is also gluten-free and vegan-friendly.
 Tapioca flour can also be used as a binder or thickener for various kinds of foods and recipes.
-(2)

 Now that we know the answer to the question is cornstarch gluten-free, let’s take a look at its nutrition.
 Cornstarch does come from the corn kernel, but it doesn’t have the same nutritional value as corn.

-- 244 calories
+- 488 calories

-- 58 carbohydrates
+- 117 grams carbohydrates

-- zero protein
+- 0.3 grams protein

-- zero fiber
+- 1.2 grams fiber

-- 0.3 milligrams iron (2 percent DV)
+- 0.6 milligrams iron (3 percent DV)

-- 8 milligrams phosphorus (1 percent DV)
+- 0.1 milligrams copper (3 percent DV)

-- 2 milligrams magnesium (less than 1 percent DV)
+- 0.1 milligrams manganese (3 percent DV)

-- 2 milligrams potassium (less than 1 percent DV)
+- 16.6 milligrams phosphorus (2 percent DV)

-- 6 milligrams sodium (less than 1 percent DV)
+- 3.8 milligrams magnesium (1 percent DV)

-- 0.04 milligrams zinc (less than 1 percent DV)
+- 0.2 milligrams zinc (1 percent DV)

 Benefits of Cornstarch

 1. A Better Thickener than Flour

-When it’s heated in water, it undergoes a transition process and the molecules are broken down.
+When it’s heated in water, it undergoes a transition process, and the molecules are broken down.
 They then unravel and swell, which is called gelatinization, and this causes it to thicken.
-(4)

-Chefs and bakers often prefer to use cornstarch as a thickener over flour because it’s relatively flavorless, creates a transparent gel, unlike flour that has more of an opaque color, and it has nearly double the thickening power.
+Chefs and bakers often prefer to use cornstarch as a thickener over flour because it’s relatively flavorless, creates a transparent gel — unlike flour that has more of an opaque color — and it has nearly double the thickening power.
 Compared to using flour, it takes half the volume of cornstarch to work as a thickening agent.

 2. Works as an Anti-Caking Agent

 Cornstarch effectively absorbs moisture, so it can be used as an anti-caking agent.
 That means that it’s added in small amounts to dry foods so they remain dry and don’t cake or lump together.

 3. Relieves Skin Irritation

 Creating a paste with cornstarch and applying it to skin irritations can be soothing and relieve irritation.
 You can use cornstarch on bug bites, chaffed areas, diaper rash, sunburns and skin infections to reduce itching and pain.

-To help relieve sunburn, add one cup of cornstarch to warm bath water and soak for 20 to 30 minutes.
+To help relieve sunburn, add one cup of cornstarch to warm bath water, and soak for 20 to 30 minutes.
 You can also dip gauze pads in a combination of cornstarch and water and let them rest on your sunburn for 30 minutes.

 4. Prevents Athlete’s Foot and Jock Itch

 When your feet or groin become warm and moist areas, these fungi have the perfect environment to live and grow.
 Thankfully, cornstarch can be used to get rid of jock itch and athlete’s foot for good.
-That’s because cornstarch absorbs moisture and keeps you dry.
+That’s because it absorbs moisture and keeps you dry.

 If you already have athlete’s foot or jock itch, cornstarch can be used as a natural remedy because it helps keep your skin fresh and dry, while soothing the burning, itchy and raw effects of these issues.
-Simply apply cornstarch to the area of concern once it’s clean and dry, just like you would baby powder.
+Simply apply it to the area of concern once it’s clean and dry, just like you would baby powder.